app-generator/docs-old/products/flask-dashboards/atlantis-dark-pro.md

 # Flask Atlantis Dark PRO

 Atlantis is a beautiful and elegant Bootstrap 4 admin dashboard designed to manage and visualize data about your business.
-Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.&#x20;
+Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.

 > Features